testit-tms/adapters-js/testit-adapter-jest/README.md

 - `testit.description` - description in the autotest card
 - `testit.labels` - tags in the work item
 - `testit.link` - links in the autotest card
-- `testit.nameSpace` - directory in the TMS system (default - directory's name of test)
+- `testit.namespace` - directory in the TMS system (default - directory's name of test)
-- `testit.className` - subdirectory in the TMS system (default - file's name of test)
+- `testit.classname` - subdirectory in the TMS system (default - file's name of test)

 Description of methods:
 - `testit.addLinks` - links in the autotest result